Historic Wisconsin South Shore Breweries (1881–1937)

 It was an Ashland family that opened the Washburn Brewing Company in Washburn at the Southwest Corner of Third Avenue West and Fifth Street in 1890.
 According to Hoverson the Waegerles—John, Mary Madelaine, and George—ran the brewery until 1893, when that year’s financial panic likely forced them to close.
 Another Ashlander, Charles Flynn, purchased the facility in 1896 and three years later, along with new investors, changed the name to the Washburn Brewing Association.
 Hoverson explains that at this time the association may have entered an agreement with Schlitz to stop brewing.

-Ed Borgan’s Pure Brewing Company began leasing the facility in 1904 and purchased it in 1908, very likely following Flynn’s arrest for “assault with a empt to kill.”
+Ed Borgan’s Pure Brewing Company began leasing the facility in 1904 and purchased it in 1908, very likely following Flynn’s arrest for “assault with attempt to kill.”
 At a saloon in Washburn’s east end Flynn had go en into a fight with Martin Larson and slashed his jugular vein, but Larson survived.
-The News Tribune reported that “Flynn was a prominent character in the city. in the early days of the city he was very wealthy….
+The News Tribune reported that “Flynn was a prominent character in the city.
+In the early days of the city he was very wealthy….
 At one time he was owner of a great deal of property….
 During the last few years he has lost nearly all of his property and is now almost penniless.”

 Borgan kept the brewery operating until 1913, when he sold it to Fitger’s along with Washburn’s Opera House Block, Capitol Saloon, and Union Hall Saloon. in 1915 the city of Washburn voted to go dry.
 Soon thereafter newspapers reported that the brewery was being dismantled and its equipment shipped to Wisconsin’s Arcadia Brewing Company.
-The Wash- burn brewery was demolished in 1941 to make room for a new Washburn High School.
+The Washburn brewery was demolished in 1941 to make room for a new Washburn High School.